Reaching Gen Z

 Understanding our audience was foundational to understanding how our publication needed to evolve.

 This digitally-native generation grew up swiping on an iPad before speaking their first word.
 Barna Group describes Generation Z as the “first truly ‘post-Christian generation.’”
-More than any generation before them, Gen Z (born between 1999 and 2015) do not assert a religious identity—and this generation makes up the majority of our U.S. population today.
+More than any generation before them, Gen Z (born between 1999 and 2015) do not assert a religious identity—and this generation is the largest among the U.S. population today.
 Understanding our audience was foundational to understanding how our publication needed to evolve.

 Though change seemed inevitable, our youth publication held great history.
 In fact, reaching young people through print has been a priority for The Salvation Army since 1881.